This is complicated, but stick with me.

 * * *

 1. I won't go into detail on the original ROTLD novel here, but basically- a little zombie outbreak happens in rural Pennsylvania and not much happens.
 There was a school bus and a mausoleum and a lot of bad writing.
-If you want a longer explanation of this whole story and a solid analysis, check this: http://cinemachine.blogspot.com/2012/04/dan-obannons-return-of-living-dead.html
+If you want a longer explanation of this whole story and a solid analysis, check this: http://cinemachine.blogspot.com/2012/04/dan-obannons-return-of-living-dead.html2.
+I guess Russo signs library books, too?

 3. It's possible Russo just inserted this not-only-brains idea to make the zombies more in line with what he and Romero created in "Night of the Living Dead."